jannis-kiriasis/advisor-finder/README.md

 As a Seeker,
-I want to edit and cancel my profile so that if I don’t work with this app anymore or make changes to my profile, those changes are visible.
+I want to edit and cancel my profile so that if I don't want to use the app anymore or need to make some changes, I can do so.

 **Acceptance criteria:**
 - All the Seeker information can be edited